 appoint an external examiner or auditor for the church accounts

 discuss any matter raised by anyone eligible to attend the meeting

-There are two other meetings that are held regularly between the two annual meetings.
+There are three other meetings that are held regularly between the two annual meetings.
 These are:

 The Parochial Church Council (PCC)

 The Parochial Church Council (PCC), chaired by the Team Rector, is a group of people made up of members of the clergy and lay members of the parish some of whom sit on the Council as of right and some who are elected at the Annual Parochial Church Meeting (APCM).
 Together they are responsible for promoting the mission of the church.
 They also have responsibility for the overall wellbeing, spiritual and practical, as well as financial, of their parish, the members and the buildings.
 The PCC meets regularly to discuss matters of general concern and importance to the Parish.
 The members with effect from 14th October 2020 (* St Michael's) are:

 Rev’d Dr David Munchin (Chair)

 Mr Colin Hull (Deanery Synod rep)

 Mr Stuart Westley

 Mrs Shoena Eggington*